dharmaraj-007/Ex-4---GENERATION-OF-LEXICAL-TOKENS-LEX-FLEX-TOOL/README.md

 # Ex-4-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
 # DATE: 23-02-20224
-# AIM
+# AIM:
 ## To write a lex program to implement lexical analyzer to recognize a few patterns.
-# ALGORITHM
+# ALGORITHM:
 1. Start the program.
 2. Lex program consists of three parts.
      a.
 Declaration %%
      b.
 Translation rules %%
      c.
 Auxilary procedure.
 3. The declaration section includes declaration of variables, maintest, constants and regular definitions.
 4. Translation rule of lex program are statements of the form
     a.
 P1 {action}
     b.
 P2 {action}
     c.	…
     d.	…
     e.
 Pn {action}
 5. Write a program in the vi editor and save it with .l extension.
 6. Compile the lex program with lex compiler to produce output file as lex.yy.c. eg $ lex filename.l $ cc lex.yy.c
 7. Compile that file with C compiler and verify the output.
 # PROGRAM
 ```
-Developed by: Dharmaraj S
+Developed By: Dharmaraj S
-Register no: 212222240025
+Register No: 212222240025

 /* program name is lexp.l */
 %{
 /* program to recognize a c program */